sailfishos/docs.sailfishos.org/Tools/Platform_SDK/README.md

 nav_order: 200
 ---

+The Sailfish Platform SDK is the default (documented) option for [Hardware Adaptation Development](/Tools/Hardware_Adaptation_Development_Kit).
+Further, it can be used for platform development.

-**Attention: Platform development is now more convenient with the regular [Sailfish SDK](/Develop/Platform) through its command line frontend 'sfdk', available on all Linux, macOS and Windows.
-The Linux-only chroot based Sailfish Platform SDK remains available for special applications.
-It also remains the default (documented) option for [Hardware Adaptation Development](/Tools/Hardware_Adaptation_Development_Kit), although the regular Sailfish SDK can be used for that purpose as well.**
+Note: Platform development is now more convenient with the regular [Sailfish SDK](/Develop/Platform) through its command line frontend 'sfdk', available on all Linux, macOS and Windows.

 # Overview